devdetour/TelegramFUSE/README.md

 - (optional) Create a venv with `python -m venv <your-env-name`
 - Rename `.env.sample` to `.env` and fill in the variables with appropriate values.
 You can get the Telegram ones from
 - Run `pip install -r requirements.txt`.
     - This might fail to get pyfuse3.
-If it does, you may have to install manually.
-The directions here worked for me: http://www.rath.org/pyfuse3-docs/install.html
+If it does, you may be missing some requirements.
+On my system (Ubuntu 20.04), running this command to install some exta packages worked for me:
+    `sudo apt install meson cmake fuse3 libfuse3-dev libglib2.0-dev pkg-config`.
+You can also install from these directions: http://www.rath.org/pyfuse3-docs/install.html
 - Run `python main.py <path/to/your/mount>` for instance, `python3 main.py ./telegramfs` will mount at the directory `telegramfs`` in the current working dir.

 ## Known Issues